Alisha Farrer

-Alisha Farrer (born 19 October 1993) is an Australian film actress, television actress and model of Indian heritage.
+Alisha Farrer (born 19 October 1993) is an Australian actress and model who works primarily in Indian cinema and television.
 While in college, Farrer did a few modelling jobs.
 Following appearances in several television commercials, she entered the Miss India Australia pageant.
 She is a state finalist for Miss World Western Australia 2013.
 She has mainly appeared in Hindi films.
 Her first role in film came with the 2016 box office disaster romantic drama Love Games.
 She subsequently received praise for her appearance in the reality show Splitsvilla where she placed Semi-finalist.
 Farrer garnered critical appreciation for portraying the character Lubna in the Bollywood comedy film Hotel Beautifool (2017) Directed by Sameer Iqbal Patel.

-Farrer is currently filming for her upcoming film MOH, directed by Rajesh Rathi.

 Early life

 Alisha Farrer was born on 19 October 1993 in Perth, Western Australia to parents of Indian heritage.
 From the age of 4 she had shown interest in acting and dancing and was a fan of Bollywood films.
 Farrer was brought up in Beechboro, Western Australia and completed her higher education at Hampton Senior High School.
 After graduating in 2010, Farrer's parents encouraged her to take up modelling.

 She worked briefly as a makeup artist alongside her modelling and launched her business Farrer Beauty, in Perth.

 After she signed with Perth's Top Agency, Scene Model Management, her modelling career started to pick up as she was offered to model for clothing brands and television commercials for well known brands and runway shows.
 She walked the ramp for many events and designers such as Rocky Bay, Model of the Future, Fashion HEIR, Manish Malhotra.
 She was selected to represent Perth in Indian Australian Dancing Star, a finalist for Miss India Australia representing Perth, as well as a state finalist for Miss World Australia.
 Farrer garnered critical appreciation for portraying the character Lubna in the Bollywood Comedy Film Hotel Beautifool (2017), Directed by Sameer Iqbal Patel.